How Nigeria’s Olise must improve after EFL Young Player of the Season award – Reading boss Paunovic

 Reading manager Veljko Paunovic has suggested the areas Michael Olise need to improve on after he was named the EFL Young Player of the Season.

-The Nigeria midfielder was honoured with the award last week after his contributions of six goals and 11 assists in 43 Championship games this campaign.
+The Nigerian midfielder was honoured with the award last week after his contributions of six goals and 11 assists in 43 Championship games this campaign.

-In March, Olise who was born to Nigerian father and Franco-Algerian mother in England, was placed in the Super Eagles’ standby list for their last two Africa Cup of Nations qualifiers against Benin and Lesotho.
+In March, Olise - who was born to a Nigerian father and Franco-Algerian mother in England - was placed in the Super Eagles’ standby list for their last two Africa Cup of Nations qualifiers against Benin and Lesotho.

 Editors' Picks